-Maths - We concede that in many areas of Maths (and also Reading and GPS sessions), work can be selfassessed / marked.
+In many areas of Maths (and also Reading and GPS sessions), work can be self-assessed / marked.
 This would then allow the teacher / adult to briefly look at the books to form an overview, and be beneficial to their planning for future lessons.
 Children can mark their own work in a different coloured (blue) pen / pencil.
 The expectation is that this forms the last 10 minutes (approximately) of a lesson.
 This will also allow staff to correct any misconceptions at this time or provide further challenge to children, and can help inform future planning.